WorldMaker/blog.worldmaker.net/_posts/2018-04-14-merchant-voyages.md

 ---
 layout: post
-title: "Merchant Voyages Are The Highest Stakes in *Sea of Thieves*: Respect Them"
+title: "Merchant Voyages Are The Highest Stakes in Sea of Thieves: Respect Them"
 tags: [games]
 ---